Renormalization-group improved Higgs to two gluons decay rate: Scale and scheme dependence in the RGSPT

 \section{Scale and scheme dependence in the RGSPT}

-In this section, we discuss the behaviour of the RGSPT expansions of the normalized Higgs to gluons decay width $\Gamma/\Gamma_0$ in the $\overline{\text{MS}}$, SI, OS and miniMOM schemes.
-The RG scale dependence of the normalized Higgs to gluons decay width $\Gamma/\Gamma_0$ in the RGSPT with the $\overline{\text{MS}}$ scheme up to the order $\rm N^4LO$ is shown in figure \ref{fig3} along with the RG scale dependence obtained in the FOPT.
-We observe that up to $\rm N^2LO$ the FOPT and the RGSPT expansions are starkly different.
-Moreover, the RGSPT expansions show a nicer behaviour exhibiting less sensitivity to the RG scale in comparison to that of the FOPT expansion.
-We note that this observation is generic, and present in the SI, OS and miniMOM schemes as well as shown in figures \ref{fig4} - \ref{fig6}.
+In this section, we discuss the behaviour of the RGSPT expansions of the Higgs to gluons decay width in the $\overline{\text{MS}}$, SI, OS, and miniMOM schemes.
+The variation of the ratio of the Higgs to gluons decay width in two different RG schemes at different orders is shown in figure \ref{scale_var1}.
+There is a relatively small difference between the FOPT and RGSPT predictions of the $\Gamma_{\overline{\text{MS}}}/\Gamma_{\text{SI}}$ upto order $n=3$ due to the different numerical values of the top-quark mass used in these schemes.